A Personal Note:

 You have depression, anxiety, poor memory, or other mood disturbances

-Your mental health, brain health, and mood is closely associated with your gut health.
-No wonder your gut is nicknamed the ‘second brain’.
-An unhealthy microbiome can lead to mental health conditions, such as depression and anxiety, as well as conditions related to your brain health, such as poor memory and Alzheimer’s.
+Your mental health, brain health, and mood are closely associated with your gut health.
+No wonder your gut is nicknamed the ‘second brain.’
+An unhealthy microbiome can contribute to mental health conditions, such as depression and anxiety, as well as conditions related to your brain health, such as poor memory and Alzheimer’s.

 You are using disinfectants all the time

 Your body needs to be exposed to bad bugs to learn to deal with them in a healthy way.
-Trying to be ‘clean’ on a constant basis can lead to an enormous shock factor for your body if it meets any bugs.
-Super-sanitizing yourself can actually disrupt your microbiome and lead to disease.
+Trying to be 100% ‘clean’ on a constant basis can lead to an enormous shock factor for your body when it meets any bugs.
+Super-sanitizing yourself and your environment can actually disrupt your microbiome and lead to disease.

 You take lots of medication

-Medications, in particularly antibiotics, painkillers, antacids, steroids, and oral contraceptives interfere with your microbiome health.
-Antibiotics, for example, kill the good bacteria that protects your health.
-Medication becomes in particularly problematic if you are not taking probiotics and eating a healthy diet and/or overusing them.
+Medications, in particular antibiotics, painkillers, antacids, steroids, and oral contraceptives interfere with your microbiome health.
+Antibiotics, for example, kill the good bacteria that protect your health.
+Medication becomes particularly problematic if you are not taking probiotics and eating a healthy diet and/or if you are overusing the medications.

 How to Support Gut Health

-- Eliminate processed foods, processed sugar, artificial ingredients, and additive from your diet.
+- Eliminate processed foods, processed sugar, artificial ingredients, and additives from your diet.

 - Get tested for allergies and food sensitivities, or try an elimination diet.
 Change your diet accordingly.